Shop Terms & Conditions

 Other ways to pay:

-Bank transfer directly to the Jewellery By Shalini account.
-UK Customers can pay by Personal cheque.
+Bank transfer directly to the Jewellery By Shalini bank account in the UK.
+UK Customers can also pay by Personal Cheque.
 Orders will be shipped once cleared payment has been received in our account.

-If you are local to Stamford area and wish to pay cash on collection that is possible.
-Please contact us by phone on 07941324928 or via the contact form on this website.
+Cash or Card on collection: If you are local to Stamford area and wish to pay by card / cash that is possible.
+Please contact me to arrange this by phone on 07941324928 or via the contact form on this website.